dwweiss/bruteforce/README.md

 ### Implementation
 _bruteforce.py_ provides nested search loops over selected parameter ranges.
 The choice of the best configuration is based on the mean squared error, see metrics.py.
 _BruteForce_ uses different backends (e.g. TensorFlow, NeuroLab).
-The library specific functions are implemented in the children of class BruteForce:
+The library specific functions are implemented in the children of class _BruteForce_:
 - Class _NeuralTf_: Tensorflow/Keras variant
 - Class _NeuralNl_: Neurolab variant
 _BruteForce_ is only dependent on the files stored in the code directory of this repository.